And the day came when the risk to remain tight in a bud was more painful than the risk it took to blossom. - Anaïs Nin

 HOW DO I GET STARTED?

 It is as simple as picking up the telephone, leaving your name and number and a time when it will be convenient for me to call you back.
-Alternatively, you can email.
-For one-to-one tuition, we will arrange an initial, one hour appointment where we can meet to discuss what has brought you along, and also what you are hoping for from yoga sessions.
-At that stage we will also talk about whether you would like only to study yoga or combine it with counselling, how many sessions you might need, and cover any questions you might have about the process.
+Alternatively, you can email me.
+We will arrange an initial, one hour appointment where we can meet to discuss what has brought you along, and also what you are hoping for from the counselling.
+At that stage we will also talk about confidentiality, how many sessions you might need, and cover any questions you might have about the process.